Compare Invoice Finance Quotes

 • Total amount due: The sum that needs to be paid.

-• VAT breakdown: To comply with the HMRC guidelines, the invoice should show the VAT breakdown.
+• VAT breakdown: According to the HMRC guidelines, the invoice should show the VAT breakdown.

-• PO number: This is the purchase order number, which tells which products or services a business wants from a particular supplier.
+• PO number: This is the purchase order number, which refers to the purchase order issued by the customer to request the relevant products or services.

 Compare Invoice Financing Quotes Today